telerik/xaml-docs/controls/radrichtextbox/features/format-painter.md

 >There are also shortcuts implemented for easier usage:
 >- *Ctrl+Shift+C* copies the formatting.
 >- *Ctrl+Shift+V* pastes the formatting to the current selection.
->- *Esc* untoggles the UI button and stops pasting the styling with the selection.
+>- *Esc* untoggles the UI button and stops pasting of the formatting by using the selection.

 ## Using Format Painter Programmatically